Dyletan/dev_ops/LinuxUserManagementCLI/docs/tutorial.md

 2. After installation unzip it to any directory

 ### Step 3: Run the CLI
-Run the user management CLI by executing:
+Run the user management CLI from a user having sudo priveleges by executing:
 ```bash
 cd $DIRECTORY
 python3 linux_cli_ui.py